-One of the most unfortunate FDA labeling rules ever is allowing food manufacturers to label beta carotene as Vitamin A.
+One of the more unfortunate FDA labeling rules is allowing food manufacturers to label beta carotene as Vitamin A.

 There’s a common misunderstanding that beta-carotene found in fruits and vegetables is the same thing as vitamin A.